odoo/odoo/doc/howtos/rdtraining/inheritance.rst

     **Goal**: at the end of this section:

-    The list of available properties linked to a salesman is displayed on the user form view
+    The list of available properties linked to a salesperson is displayed on the user form view

     .. image:: inheritance/media/users.png
         :align: center